Ahdhn/RXMeshDocs/docs/rxmesh/diff/scalar.md

 ## **Usage**

 You normally do not write `make_active` by hand inside RXMesh terms.
-Instead, the active vector is produced by [`iter_val`](terms.md#iter_val), which reads the `objective` attribute at the current stencil's handles and seeds derivatives according to each handle's slot in the local variable vector.
+Instead, the active vector is produced by [`opt_var.active<...>`](terms.md#active), which reads the optimization-variable attribute at the current stencil's handles and seeds derivatives according to each handle's slot in the local variable vector.
 See [Terms](terms.md) for more information.